Secure Your Space Now

 Making Meaningful Connections

 Our home is a large bunkhouse at the Yellow Bird Woman Sanctuary conservation ranch, a few miles outside the main reservation town of Browning.
 Accommodations of a ranch house, bunkhouse, showers, kitchen and historic out-buildins are basic, but the breathtaking view of the Rocky Mountain Front is really all you need.
 We were originally invited to live here in the early 2000s by the late Elouise Cobell, a tribal member highly respected for her fight to preserve native lands.
-We continue to live and work here in her honor, spending quality time with her brother Dale Pepion along the way.
-(Read more about Dale, below.)
+We continue to live and work here in her honor.
 While here, you’ll be invited to traditional activities open to very few who are not Blackfeet.
 You will meet tribal historians, spiritual leaders, storytellers, ranchers and naturalists.
 You will join in sweat ceremonies, maybe help build a sacred Sun Dance lodge, and attend a powwow.
 It may just be a few weeks in summer but a cultural immersion like this provides the deep understanding of many seasons.

 “The backpacking pushed me outside of my comfort zone into an uncomfortable situation at first.
 The leaders helped me conquer my fears of the wilderness.
 I loved getting out of my city lifestyle and living a simpler life that was more carefree.”

 SETTING OUT TO GO BEYOND